Federal Intelligence Service: Promoting the invasion of Iraq

 On 5 February 2003, Colin Powell made the case for a military attack on Iraq in front of the UN Security Council.
 Powell supported his case with information received from the BND, instead of Mr. Hans Blix and the IAEA.
 The BND had collected intelligence from an informant known as Rafid al-Janabi alias CURVEBALL, who claimed Iraq would be in possession of Weapons of Mass Destruction, apart from torturing and killing over 1,000 dissidents each year, for over 20 years.
 Rafid was employed before and after the 2003 incident which ultimately led to the invasion of Iraq.
 The payments of 3,000 Euros monthly were made by a cover firm called Thiele und Friedrichs (Munich).

 As a result of the premature cancellation, al-Janabi filed a lawsuit at the Munich labour court and won the case.

-Several former senior BND officials publicly stated that the agency had repeatedly warned the CIA not to take Curveball's information as fact.
+Several former senior BND officials publicly stated that the agency had repeatedly warned the CIA not to take the information shared by CURVEBALL as fact.
 Hanning, the BND president at the time, even formulated his concerns about that in a letter to then CIA Director George Tenet.
 The CIA however ignored those warnings and presented the information as facts.